thexeno/DS1307_Emulator/DS1307emulator_combo/combo-lib/readme.md

 ### This library is fully portable on more MCUs thanks to the user defined HAL files available

-It is released under MIT licence, inside LICENSE file in https://github.com/thexeno/Firmwares
+It is released under MIT licence, see LICENSE file.

 This library is absolutely non-blocking with the eventually present user code, that can exist simultaneously.
 This means that interrupt capabilities must be supported on the used MCU.
 And all MCUs have this capability.